 Certification

-Delegates that complete the course successfully will be awarded a certification valid for three years
+Delegates who complete the training course successfully will be awarded a mental health first aid certificate valid for three years.

 What is covered on our Mental Health First Aid course